choripan-systems/Documentation/nobleComp/App-Install-On-Windows.md

 # 1. Introduction

 The noBLE Companion app is used to configure and control a noBLE device.
+Below is a list of some of the things you can do with it:

+* Set the WiFi credentials
+* Enable optional features, such as BLE sensor bridging and virtual shifting
+* Perform virtual gear shifting
+* Control the Power Boost threshold and level

 The app is written in Python, so it can run on any platform that has a Python 3 runtime environment available.
-If your Windows PC has a Python 3 runtime environment already installed, you can skip the following section and jump to section #3.
+If your Windows PC already has a Python 3 runtime environment installed, you can skip the following section and jump to section #3.

 <br>